kristeehan/Highlighter/README.md

 # Highlighter

 A simple JS class to highlight a DOM node.
+See a demo [here](https://kristeehan.github.io/Highlighter/)